International Seabed Association

 INTER-MINISTERIAL STANDING COMMITTEE OF THE INTERNATIONAL SEABED IN NIGERIA

-Nigeria is a member and the Nigerian Maritime Administration and safety Agency warehouses the Nigerian Secretariat making it imperative for the Agency to participate at the annual sessions.
+Nigeria is a member and the Nigerian Maritime Administration and Safety Agency warehouses the Nigerian Secretariat making it imperative for the Agency to participate in the annual sessions.
 The Secretariat comprises relevant Ministries, Departments and Agency connected to the functions of the Authority since the country is yet to establish its Seabed Authority.

 Nigeria was elected into the council in 2011 for a term of four years.
-Nigeria has a permanent mission to the Authority in Jamaica, with an Alternate representative in the Commission of Ambassador Olatokunbo Kamsom who is the current High Commissioner in Jamaica while the Director General, Ziakede Patrick Akpobolokemi is the alternate Permanent Repesentative.
+Nigeria has a permanent mission to the Authority in Jamaica, with an Alternate representative in the Commission of Ambassador Olatokunbo Kamsom who is the current High Commissioner in Jamaica while the Director-General, Ziakede Patrick Akpobolokemi is the alternate Permanent Representative.

 2) Member states

 There are one hundred and sixty-six (166) members of the International Seabed Authority as at 13 August 2013.

 - A principal function of the Authority is to regulate deep seabed mining.